monselda/Project-Windows-Assistant/README.md

 **Overview**
   The students created a program that utilizes speech recognition to create an assistant for daily use.
-The students used the knowledge they obtained in their Software Design Course, and created a project that helps the user to make some tasks easier.
+The students used the knowledge they obtained from their Software Design Course, and created a project that helps users to accomplish tasks easier.
 The program reacts to sound and does tasks whenever hearing sound that has a corresponding function.
 # Use Cases #

 **Actors**
-    • Customer Users - The customers are users who are beneficiaries of the software.
-They will be able to utilize it for same reasons but can be for different purposes which are: (1) Set reminders via google calendar, (2) Open other applications, (3) Write and read in notepad.
+    • Customer Users - The customers are the users that will benefit from the software.
+They will be able to utilize it for same reasons but can be for different purposes which are: (1) Set reminders via google calendar, (2) Open other applications, and (3) Write and read in notepad.
-    • Software Developer -  The software developers created the program using AI, or Artificial Intelligence, that recognizes speech that has functions linked to it.
+    • Software Developer -  The software developers created the program using AI or Artificial Intelligence that recognizes speech which has functions linked to it.
 They are in charge of the which applications will have functions linked to them, and the database management.

 # List of Use Cases #
   - User Use Cases